natcap/invest.users-guide/source/waterpurification.rst

  * The standalone flow algorithm uses a D-infinity flow whereas the ArcGIS version used D8.

- * Many of the sub-watershed raster outputs in the ArcGIS version are summarized as shapefiles in standalone.
+ * Many of the subwatershed raster outputs in the ArcGIS version are summarized as shapefiles in standalone.